20tsange1/NBA-Grammar/README.md

 ## The Language

-In order to more closely examine the purpose and motivation of the language, a complete example will be provided along with an expected output.
-Given that the language is to be used by analysts, usability and readability were in focus when designing the language.
-A focus was placed on using keywords and structures that provide an illusion of plain english, such that it can be easily understood without prior training on the language.
-Furthermore, an interpreted-style language is a key inspiration, with the aim of allowing analysts to use building blocks which are processed from top to bottom, and are evaluated as is before moving to the next block – perfect for a jupyter notebook interface.
+Given that the language is to be used by analysts, usability and readability were in focus when designing the language, particularly on using keywords and structures that provide an illusion of plain english, such that it can be easily understood without prior training.
+Furthermore, the language follows an interpreted-style language, with the aim of allowing analysts to use building blocks which are processed from top to bottom, and are evaluated as is before moving to the next block – perfect for a Jupyter notebooks.

 The building blocks in question are: